 Each manufacturer designs its own variation of these punch patterns.
 Damotech’s custom repair kits fit every style—there is no guessing or mismatching.

 Square or rectangular punch-outs differ in spacing and beam fit.
-Damotech measures your damaged upright and custom engineers a solution that matches the original load capacity—no sourcing of obsolete hardware needed.
+Damotech measures your damaged upright and custom a solution that matches the original load capacity—no sourcing of obsolete hardware needed.

 Built with hot-rolled C-channel steel, these are strong but hard to modify.
 Damotech repairs restore their structural integrity, without complete replacement or downtime.